MycoAI/MycoAI/README.md

 8-11-2023]*

 # About MycoAI
-Python package for classification of fungal metabarcoding sequences.
+Python package for classification of fungal ITS metabarcoding sequences.
 MycoAI introduces a collection of deep neural classifiers and allows users to train their own.
 <!-- FUTURE Traditional methods, such as BLAST (+ DNABarcoder) and RDPClassifier